Stardust (2007 film): Critical reception

 Stardust received mostly positive reviews from critics.
+Metacritic, which uses a weighted average, assigned the a score of 66 out of 100, based on 33 critics, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

 Roger Ebert called it a "fun" movie and gave it a rating of 2.5 out of 4.
-He criticized the pacing as cluttered and unfocused, and concluded "It's a film you enjoy in pieces, but the jigsaw never gets solved."
+He criticized the pacing as cluttered and unfocused, and concluded: "It's a film you enjoy in pieces, but the jigsaw never gets solved."
 The New Yorkers Bruce Diones called it "more surprising and effective than the usual kiddie-matinée madness."
 John Anderson of Variety wrote: "Sprinkled with tongue-in-cheek humor, fairly adult jokes and some well-known faces acting very silly, this adventure story should have particular appeal to fans of The Princess Bride, but in any event will never be mistaken for a strictly-for-kids movie."
 Anderson praised Pfeiffer for her comedic timing and called De Niro's performance "as engrossing as a car crash".
 He says the romance is the least interesting part of the film, but the sweep of the story and the humor keep the film together.
 Stephen Holden of The New York Times wrote: "Michelle Pfeiffer is Lamia, as deliciously evil a witch as the movies have ever invented" and suggested she should be the center of the film.
 Holden said that Danes was miscast, and described De Niro's performance as "either a piece of inspired madcap fun or an excruciating embarrassment."
 Kurt Loder of MTV News was critical of De Niro's performance saying "This could be the most pointlessly grotesque performance of De Niro's career; it's flabbergastingly unfunny."
-Michael Dwyer of The Irish Times described the film as "diverting in its whimsical way, but burdened with nonsequiturs, and it ought to have been subjected to more rigorous pruning in the editing suite".
+Michael Dwyer of The Irish Times described the film as "diverting in its whimsical way, but burdened with non-sequiturs, and it ought to have been subjected to more rigorous pruning in the editing suite".
 Dwyer criticized the cameos of Gervais and De Niro as unsubtle, jarring, and self-indulgent, and said Danes was miscast.
 He praised Pfeiffer, saying she gave the film "the kiss of life".
 Dan Jolin of Empire called it "Patchy but great fun, peppering plenty of black humour into a sweet if silly fairy-tale romance."
 Glenn Kenny of Premiere called it "an eye-poppingly elaborate fantasy that's shot through with action-movie adrenaline and attitude."
 Time Out London compared the film to Time Bandits or The Princess Bride "but it lacks the former's originality and the latter's heart".
 Tim Robey of The Telegraph wrote: "There's a shameless romantic streak here, quite welcome in a boy-targeted genre that usually insists battles are cool and love is for wimps."